rmp15/PRISM-grids-into-FIPS-ZIP-censustract-USA/README.md

 In Python it is [easy to load RDS files](https://stackoverflow.com/questions/40996175/loading-a-rds-file-in-pandas) and much more compact files than csvs too.

-Note that ZIP Code throughout is actually [ZIP Code Tablulation Area (ZCTA)](https://en.wikipedia.org/wiki/ZIP_Code_Tabulation_Area), which was developed to overcome the difficulties in precisely defining the land area covered by each ZIP code.
+Note that ZIP Code throughout is actually [ZIP Code Tablulation Area (ZCTA)](https://en.wikipedia.org/wiki/ZIP_Code_Tabulation_Area), which was developed to overcome the difficulties in precisely defining the land area covered by each ZIP Code.
 Defining the extent of an area is necessary in order to tabulate census data for that area.

 Work in progress by Robbie M Parks.